 1 An analysis of this debate, including a table of the participating delegates and an excerpt of the proceedings, is contained in a memorandum provided to the Committee.
 See O'Neill, Article VII (Public Institutions) at the 1851 Constitutional Convention (August 23, 2016).
 The discussion, in full, may be found in Ohio Convention Debates, pages 539-49, available at http://quod.lib.umich.edu/m/moa/aey0639.0002.001?view=toc (last visited Aug.
 23, 2016).

-2 See Eagle and Kirkman Ohio Mental Health Law, Section 1.11 (2nd Ed.
-Banks-Baldwin).
-See generally Kirkman, "Fostering" Institutions and People with Disabilities (Sept.
-8, 2016) (presentation to the Ohio Constitutional Modernization Commission).

-3 As originally introduced, Section 1 provided as follows:

-4 As originally introduced, Section 2 provided as follows:
+2 As originally introduced, Section 2 provided as follows:

-5 See David M. Gold, Judicial Elections and Judicial Review: Testing the Shugerman Thesis, 40 Ohio N. L. Rev. 39, 51 (2013).

-6 See Barbara A. Terzian, Ohio's Constitutional Conventions and Constitutions, in The History of Ohio Law 40, 52 (Michael Les Benedict and John F. Winkler, eds., 2004).

-7 Currently, Section 3 provides: "The governor shall have power to fill all vacancies that may occur in the offices aforesaid, until the next session of the General Assembly, and, until a successor to his appointee shall be confirmed and qualified."
+3 See David M. Gold, Judicial Elections and Judicial Review: Testing the Shugerman Thesis, 40 Ohio N. L. Rev. 39, 51 (2013).
+4 See Barbara A. Terzian, Ohio's Constitutional Conventions and Constitutions, in The History of Ohio Law 40, 52 (Michael Les Benedict and John F. Winkler, eds., 2004).
+5 Currently, Section 3 provides: "The governor shall have power to fill all vacancies that may occur in the offices aforesaid, until the next session of the General Assembly, and, until a successor to his appointee shall be confirmed and qualified." appointment power away from the General Assembly.

-8 As Steinglass and Scarselli note: "Over the course of five decades under the first constitution the people began to see the legislature as the source of many, if not most, of the problems of government, and the new constitution reflected this general distrust of legislative power.
-[T]he new constitution took the appointment power away from the General Assembly.
 All key executive branch officers became elected officials, as did all judges."
 Steven H. Steinglass & Gino J. Scarselli, The Ohio State Constitution 35 (2nd prtg.
 2011).

-9 R.C.
+7 R.C.
 3.03 provides:

-governor shall appoint a person to fill such vacancy and forthwith report such appointment to the senate.
+When a vacancy in an office filled by appointment of the governor, with the advice and consent of the senate, occurs by expiration of term or otherwise during a regular session of the senate, the governor shall appoint a person to fill such vacancy and forthwith report such appointment to the senate.
 If such vacancy occurs when the senate is not in session, and no appointment has been made and confirmed in anticipation of such vacancy, the governor shall fill the vacancy and report the appointment to the next regular session of the senate, and, if the senate advises and consents thereto, such appointee shall hold the office for the full term, otherwise a new appointment shall be made.
 A person appointed by the governor when the senate is not in session or on or after the convening of the first regular session and more than ten days before the adjournment sine die of the second regular session to fill an office for which a fixed term expires or a vacancy otherwise occurs is considered qualified to fill such office until the senate before the adjournment sine die of its second regular session acts or fails to act upon such appointment pursuant to section 21 of Article III, Ohio Constitution.